Pay Self-Assessment Tax: A How To Guide

 If you are genuinely self-employed you must register with HMRC as soon as possible.
 But be aware of the dates for registration.

-If you became self-employed after 5th April 2020, you must register by 5th October 2021 at the latest, although you can register anytime before that date.
+However, if you become self-employed after 5th April 2025, you must register by 5th October 2026 at the latest, although you can register anytime before that date.

 Once you’ve completed the questions, HMRC will create your account and you’ll receive a letter with your Unique Taxpayer Reference (UTR) number.
 You’ll then receive another letter with an activation code for your account.
 Once you’ve activated your account, you can file your tax return any time before the deadline.